Second Story Women's Centre supports women and gender-diverse people, provides safer spaces, and advocates for social change.

 SECOND STORY BOARD OF DIRECTORS:

 Second Story Women's Centre is proud to announce the appointment of its new Board of Directors.
 Committed to upholding the organization's mission of providing support for women and gender-diverse people while advocating for social change, the newly elected members have aptly guided the centre through this transitional period with a focus on updating policies and by-laws.
-The board along with interim ED, Viki Samuels Stewart have recently appointed a new Executive Director Stephanie Balcome who begun her role Aug 8th.
 With an unwavering dedication towards promoting gender equity and safe, healthy relationships on the South Shore of Nova Scotia, this board is committed to quickly opening the doors of Second Story in its continued mission to provide safer spaces for women and gender-diverse people. |

-Alison Smith: Recording Officer
+Alison Smith: Director

 Alison Smith has participated in the SSWC community over the past two decades, including serving on the social action committee, leading workshops, and participating in events as a poet.
 She has worked with SSWC and Be the Peace on programming related to parenting and gender (The Pink Snowsuit Project) and with the Baby Friendly Initiative coordinating peer support for breastfeeding mothers (the BEST Friend Line).
 As a researcher and policy analyst, she has frequently consulted the centre on policy, legislation, and funding needs.
 Alison has a long